 Everybody has felt some form of frustration or anger at the apparent ineptitude or lack of courtesy of other drivers on the road at some point.
 You may even get angry every day on your commute to work.
 Occasionally, however, these normal feelings of frustration can escalate into a potentially deadly case of road rage, in which one driver decides to take it upon themselves to punish the other driver in some way.

-If you are faced with an enraged driver who is trying to cut you off, ride your bumper, block you from changing lanes or otherwise making aggressive maneuvers towards you, what can you do to deescalate and survive the situation?
+If you are faced with an enraged driver who is trying to cut you off, ride your bumper, block you from changing lanes or otherwise make aggressive maneuvers towards you, what can you do to deescalate and survive the situation?

 Road rage is on the rise